Should You Invest in DHT Holdings Inc (DHT) Now? - News Heater

-DHT Holdings Inc (NYSE: DHT) has a higher price-to-earnings ratio of 10.00x compared to its average ratio,, and the 36-month beta value for DHT is at -0.16.
+DHT Holdings Inc (NYSE: DHT) has a higher price-to-earnings ratio of 10.62x compared to its average ratio, and the 36-month beta value for DHT is at -0.16.
 Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.